ShebaDarko/MACHINE-LEARNING-FOR-INTRUSION-DETECTION-/README.md

 where $f$ represents the neural network parameterized by $\theta$, and $\hat{y}_i$ denotes the predicted output for the $i$-th sample.

-A deep learning model operates by receiving input data and passing it through multiple layers of computation.
-These layers progressively transform the input, resulting in an output.
-This output is then compared to the desired target, allowing the model to assess its performance.
-Through the backward pass of backpropagation, the model computes gradients of the loss function with respect to its parameters.
+A deep learning model processes input through multiple layers to produce an output, compares it to the target, and uses backpropagation to compute gradients and optimize parameters.

 \subsection*{Intrusion Detection Optimization Problem}